Great Blizzard of 1899: Winter weather

 On February 19, ice floes were reported to be moving out of the Mississippi River into the Gulf of Mexico.
 On February 14, New Orleans dropped to 6 °F, an all-time record.
 The previous day, the city experienced its coldest-ever Mardi Gras low temperature of 7 °F. The Rex parade was delayed while snow was removed from the route.

-The low temperature in Miami, Florida, on February 14 dropped to 29 °F with a high of only 48 F. The city has only recorded a lower temperature twice since record-keeping commenced on September 6, 1895.
+The low temperature in Miami, Florida on February 14 dropped to 29 °F with a high of only 48 F. The city has only recorded a lower temperature twice since record-keeping commenced on September 6, 1895.

-Casualties, damages and inconveniences
+Casualties, damages, and inconveniences

 The Great Arctic Outbreak of 1899 had disastrous impact across many areas of the continental U.S. and Cuba as people, livestock, and wildlife succumbed to the frigid cold.

-U.S. bird populations were decimated across the nation.
-Henderson County, Tennessee saw nearly the complete extinction of its bluebird population and Culpeper County, as well as most northern and central Virginia counties lost nearly all of its quail, having to import new birds in the late teens and 1920s to repopulate the areas.
+Bird populations were decimated across the nation.
+Henderson County, Tennessee saw nearly the complete extinction of its bluebird population, while Culpeper County alongside most northern and central Virginia counties lost nearly all of its quail, having to import new birds in the late teens and 1920s to repopulate the areas.
+Pine Warblers were also especially decimated.